First deployment

 and deploy it like this

-hctl score deploy tutorial score ./score.yaml
+hctl score deploy ${PROJECT_ID} score ./score.yaml

-The reason why this was so simple is, that the whole „how“ is encoded into the score-workload module.
+The reason why this was so simple is that the whole “how” is encoded into the score-workload module.
 It knows that you want to create those VMs and uses Ansible internally to configure those VMs to install a Docker instance that can serve the container specified in the image part of your Score file.

 This is different to how the deployment before performed the conversion of the score-workload - the reason being the matching according to the defined rules.
 Locate the platform-orchestrator_module_rule.ansible_score_workload in modules.tf.
 The rule specifies the env_id as matching criterion.